Complete Guide on 67 Parts of a Bicycle: Names, Functions & Diagram

 Overview of Bicycle Parts

 A bicycle is a human-powered or motor-powered assisted, pedal-driven, single-track vehicle having two wheels attached to a frame, one behind the other.
 Its invention is the start of the revolution in the transport industry.
 Before the bicycle, there was no such suitable medium for transport.
 Its basic design was the same from an early age, but nowadays, there are some changes in the structure.
 So, there are changes in the arrangement of the parts of a bicycle from a safety point of view.
-But how many of you know the parts of bicycle?
+But how many of you know the parts of a bicycle?
 Of course, we know, but not all of them.
-So before buying the bicycle, you need to know the bicycle parts and location.
+So before buying a bicycle, you need to see the bicycle’s parts and location.
 It will help you to get a good quality bicycle that fulfills your needs.
 This article helps you to understand the bicycle anatomy and its names & functions.

 Nowadays, riding a bicycle is the key to good health.
 It helps to make you fit and healthy.